-The Corporate Communications Committee is a corporate management committee composed of the CFO and general managers of the Corporate Communications Department, the Corporate Planning Department, the Finance & Accounting Department, the Sustainability Department and the General Affairs Department.
+The Corporate Communications Committee is a corporate management committee composed of the CFO, Head of Finance Supervisory Division, and heads of the Corporate Communications Department, the Corporate Planning Department, the Finance & Accounting Department, the Human Resources Management Department the General Affairs Department and the Risk & Compliance Department.
 The committee holds regular meetings and is responsible for the establishment, revision and internal dissemination of the Disclosure Policy, and for the management and promotion of information collection, disclosure and other related activities.
 Top management, including the CEO and key executive officers, has primary accountability for disclosure.
 In addition, the Corporate Communications Department takes the lead in coordinating with relevant departments, using various tools to communicate promptly and effectively.

 Chugai’s policy for disclosing information to shareholders and investors is to make timely, appropriate and fair disclosure of information in accordance with the Financial Instruments and Exchange Act and relevant rules of the stock exchange on which Chugai’s shares are listed in order to receive fair valuation in capital markets.
 In addition, as a means to ensure transparency, we disclose information simultaneously in Japanese and English in principle, to allow easy access to disclosed information.

 Unlike many Japanese companies, which have fiscal years ending in March, Chugai’s fiscal year ends in December.
 As a result, we can avoid holding our general meeting of shareholders on the same day as other companies.